risa2000/hmdq/README.md

 * [`Catch2`](https://github.com/catchorg/Catch2) to build unit tests.

 ### Building
-The project was developed as a "CMake project" in Visual Studio 2019, while using `ninja` as a build driver.
+The project is developed as a "CMake project" in Visual Studio 2019, while using `ninja` as a build driver.
 The binary can be successfully built by native MSVC compiler `cl` or by LLVM `clang-cl` (Clang drop in replacement for MSVC compiler).

-Building with `clang-cl` may provide some additional challenges which however should not surprise anyone who is already using this compiler as he should be accustomed to some roughing.
+Building with `clang-cl` may provide some additional challenges which however should not surprise anyone who is using this compiler and as such is already accustomed to some roughing.

 Because of the particular use of `nlohmann/json` library, it is also necessary to patch `QuantStack/xtensor` JSON support with this [patch](https://github.com/QuantStack/xtensor/compare/master...risa2000:xjson_patch).
 At least until this patch is merged or some other solution to the issue is implemented.